David Wilkie (artist): Early life

 The Letter of Introduction, 1813.
 The painting represents the artist's own unpleasant experience of having presented a useless introduction letter to a potential patron who did not receive it well.

-David Wilkie was born in Pitlessie Fife in Scotland on 18 November 1785.
+David Wilkie was born in Pitlessie, Fife, on 18 November 1785.
 He was the son of the parish minister of Cults, Fife.
 Caroline Wilkie was a relative.
 He developed a love for art at an early age.
 In 1799, after he had attended school at Pitlessie, Kingskettle and Cupar, his father reluctantly agreed to his becoming a painter.
 Through the influence of David Leslie, 6th Earl of Leven Wilkie was admitted to the Trustees' Academy in Edinburgh, and began the study of art under John Graham.
 From William Allan (afterwards Sir William Allan and president of the Royal Scottish Academy) and John Burnet, the engraver of Wilkie's works, we have an interesting account of his early studies, of his indomitable perseverance and power of close application, of his habit of haunting fairs and marketplaces, and transferring to his sketchbook all that struck him as characteristic and telling in figure or incident, and of his admiration for the works of Alexander Carse and David Allan, two Scottish painters of scenes from humble life.

 Among his pictures of this period might be mentioned a subject from Macbeth, Ceres in Search of Proserpine, and Diana and Calisto, which in 1803 gained a premium of ten guineas at the Trustees' Academy, while his pencil portraits of himself and his mother, dated that year, and now in the possession of the Duke of Buccleuch, prove that Wilkie had already attained considerable certainty of touch and power of rendering character.
 A scene from Allan Ramsay, and a sketch from Hector Macneill's ballad Scotland's Skaith, afterwards developed into the well-known Village Politicians.